particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 Note that if you are not using DPDM, such as from using the VIN external power input or a tablet charger that does not support DPDM, the input current limit will be determined only by the software settings and ILIM hardware current limit.

+Devices using PM-BAT including the Muon or M.2 breakout board do not use DPDM.

 ### Voltage input range

 We recommend limiting the input voltage on bq24195 devices to 12 VDC.
 However, the PMIC does allow operation up to 17 VDC.
 Thus you can use a somewhat higher limit if needed.

 Note, however, that in automotive uses-cases, vehicle power supplies may have surges that exceed 17 volts, so you should include extra protection.
+Also beware of solar panels that may have a full-sun open circuit voltage that exceeds the limit.

 The Tracker One includes a bq24195 but has a higher voltage limit because it includes an additional power supply in front of the bq24195 input.
+Up to 90 VDC can be applied to the Tracker One VIN.

 ### Using Li+ as a power input